 What Is ASAP?

-ASAP is an all-electronic payment and information system developed jointly by the Financial Management Service (FMS) and the Federal Reserve Bank of Richmond.
+ASAP is an all-electronic payment and information system developed jointly by the Bureau of the Fiscal Service and the Federal Reserve Bank of Richmond.
 The latter, in its capacity as Treasury's fiscal agent, operates the system.
 ASAP is a system through which grantee organizations receiving federal funds can draw from accounts pre-authorized by federal agencies.
 ASAP is also being used to make timely payments to financial agents that are performing financial services for FMS and other federal agencies.

 How Does ASAP Work?